dthomas94/census-tract-app/README.md

 Navigate to the "planet" folder and run `yarn start`.
 This will run the dev server for the frontend

-## Known Issues 🔔

-1. API key is not being sent to google maps

 ## Future Work 🚀

 1. Add visulization for displaying geometry data